 Over 2000 years ago, one of history’s famous thinkers Plato explored the allegory of the cave, a famous passage in the history of philosophy.
 It is a short excerpt from the beginning of Plato’s book, The Republic.

-There are many different interpretations of the allegory, and we are likely to have our own, but the one I’d like to present is from the perspective of living life abroad.
+There are many different interpretations of the allegory, and we are likely to have our own, but the one I’d like to present is from the perspective of change.

 The story goes like this.

 There was once a group of prisoners who since childhood had lived in an underground cave.
 Their hands, feet, and necks are chained so that they are unable to move.
 All they could see in front of them, and for their entire lives, was the back wall of the cave.
 All that they had been aware of and subjected to was what they saw with their own eyes.

 Behind them, was a walkway or path and a fire.
 Now and then people, animals and puppeteers would use the walkway to get to where they were going.
 They created shadows or silhouettes projected onto the wall in front of the prisoners.
 The prisoners were, therefore, left to think that what they were looking at were real things.
 They were not aware of the nature of reality, additionally stuck with the concepts of their perceptions.